Margento/QuantumAHiRA/README.md

 In orbiting_recursions, this took the form of dynamic visualizations of network graphs that trace the evolving recombination of word fragments from the Latin American corpus.
 In pulse_flash_spectral, the visualization shifted outward—diagramming the tension between translingual sonic similarity and widening semantic divergence between each Spanish line and its Creolized English counterpart.

-The intermedia poem "Quantum AHiRA" has been submitted to a literary journal that features computational poetry (stay tuned!).
+The intermedia poem "World Poem I. Quantum AHiRA" has been submitted to a literary journal that features computational poetry (stay tuned!).
 In the meantime, the code available in this repo ('Margento_World_Poem_1_Rich_Sonification_n_Video_Automation.ipynb) can be run to generate your own piece.